KCreate/leonardschuetz.ch/server/resources/blog/200730_nanboxing/article.md

 ```

 Lets adapt our little testing code to test encoded pointers.
-If we run this we will find that it does indeed encode and decode the pointer correctly.
+If we run this, we will find that it does indeed encode and decode the pointer correctly.

 You can use this ability to encode arbitrary pointers to point to some bigger
 container on the heap.
-This container could then contain another type id to differentiate
+This container could then contain another type ID to differentiate
 between heap types such as arrays, maps or pretty much any other thing you can think of.

 ### Packed strings